ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 • I hesitate to even mention this...but if you'd rather not deal with any existing wiring, scavenge a bulb/pigtail from a spare Fuel Data backlight, provide one side with switched 12V, and run the other side to your new engine temp switch.
 It'll twist and lock right into the back of your speedometer housing where the old Coolant Temp lightbulb was, and is plastic-bodied so it's insulated from the speedo mylar circuit traces.

 What the heck is this?!
 This light is driven by a metallic switch that threads into the block and closes at 320F!
 It also activates a warning chime, but lets face it, if this is going off, the 4100 is already a molten puddle of aluminum.
 You may have noticed that if the keys are in the ignition and the driver door is opened, this light illuminates.
 That's because they share the same warning chime.
-If you want to maintain this functionality, find a location on the new engine block to screw the metal temp switch into and retain that circuit.
-Otherwise, you can leave it disconnected and pretend you're driving a Riviera.
+Maintaining this functionality is easy enough, just transfer the old thermal switch over to the Olds block; there are lots of threaded holes available in the side and rear of the driver side head.
+Plug in the existing green harness wire that went to the old one and you're good. (see pic above)

 Climate Control:

-For parts interchangeability and the unnecessary "nuts and bolts", see the Tech Section
+For interchangeability and "nuts and bolts", see the Tech Section

-The Climate Control Head (panel with controls and display) primarily does the heavy lifting in the system.
-It works with the blower module on the heater box to control blower speed, it works with the AC programmer under the passenger side dash to modify temp and direct air to where it needs to go, and it receives some key data from the 4100's engine ECM.
-(Technically, it receives all data on the data stream so it can show diagnostics when asked to.)
+The Climate Control Head (panel with controls and display) does the heavy lifting in the system.
+It works with the blower module on the heater box to control blower speed, it works with the AC programmer under the passenger side dash to modify temp and direct air to where it needs to go, and it receives some key data from the ECM.
+(Technically, it receives all data on the data stream so it can also show diagnostics when asked.)

 There are two pieces of data that are important for the climate control: 1.
 Outside Temperature.
 2. Coolant Temperature.

-Outside temp is obvious, but why coolant temp?
+Outside temp is obvious, and we left that connector and wiring in place so it should work fine, but why coolant temp?
 It's because the CC Head needs to know if the engine is warmed up or not before it switches on the blower when Heat is called for, so it's not blowing cold air on your feet.

 Option Impact

-1. Leave ECM in place & powered, as well as moving the 4100's coolant temp sensor over to the new engine.
+1. Leave ECM in place & connected, and move the 4100's coolant temp sensor over to the new engine.

 Pro: All systems continue to work as designed (Outside Temp, Blower for Heat, Coolant Temp light).

-2. Leave ECM in place and powered, but don't bother with moving the coolant temp sensor/wiring.
+2. Leave ECM in place and connected, but don't bother with moving the coolant temp sensor/wiring.
+Just clip the wires.

 Pro: Outside Temp works.

-Neutral: Blower will work, but you have to tap the Defrost button first as an override.
+Neutral: Blower will work, but you have to tap the Defrost button first as an override to set things in motion.

 Con: Coolant Temp warning light no longer functions.